Jump to Recipe

 - Lots of oil Don't use olive oil!
 Ideally use peanut oil, if not, canola, sunflower or any neutral vegetable oil

-- Pour the jam filling mix into a bowl and prepare a spoon for it.
+- Open the hotteok box mix.
+Pour the jam filling mix into a bowl and prepare a spoon for it.
 Pour a generous amount of oil into another bowl.
 Oil the spatula (but not the handle!) and your working surface or place a silpat on your table.

 - Prepare a plate for the cooked hotteoks, along with some kitchen towels to absorb the excess oil.,